The $177,840 Problem Real Estate Teams Don't See

 After-Hours Is When Buyers Actually Call

 Our call data shows that 73% of calls to small businesses happen outside traditional 9-5 hours.
+AI increases lead conversions by up to 30% precisely because it captures these off-hours opportunities.
 For real estate, this is even more pronounced.

 Buyers browse listings at night after work.
 They find a property they love at 8 PM and want to ask questions or schedule a showing.
 Sellers get home from their jobs at 6 PM and start researching agents to list their home.
 Weekends are when people tour properties and have follow-up questions.